-The hypergeometric series F(a, b, c; x) satisfies $\lim{k \to +\infty} F(a, b, c + k; x) = 1$ if $|x| \leq 1$, which obviously implies $\lim{k \to +\infty} F(a, b, c + k; 1) = 1$.
-Gauss proves the summation formula (0.3) by this limit formula and the recurrence relation $F(a, b, c; 1) = \frac{(c-a)(c-b)}{c(c-a-b)}F(a, b, c + 1; 1)$.
-We have $\lim{k \to +\infty} c(c_0 : \lambda{0,n_0} + k \rightsquigarrow c_1 :$ $\lambda{1,n_1} - k) = 1$ in the connection formula (0.24) (cf. Corollary 12.7).
-This suggests a similar limit formula for a local solution of a general Fuchsian differential equation, which is given in $\S12.2$.
+The hypergeometric series F(a,b,c;x) satisfies $\lim{k\to +\infty} F(a,b,c+k;x)=1$ if $|x|\leq 1$, which obviously implies $\lim{k\to +\infty} F(a,b,c+k;1)=1$.
+Gauss proves the summation formula (1.3) by this limit formula and the recurrence relation $F(a,b,c;1)=\frac{(c-a)(c-b)}{c(c-a-b)}F(a,b,c+1;1)$.
+We have $\lim{k\to +\infty} c(c_0:\lambda{0,n_0}+k\leadsto c_1:\lambda{1,n_1}-k)=1$ in the connection formula (1.21) (cf. Corollary 14.7).
+This suggests a similar limit formula for a local solution of a general Fuchsian differential equation, which is given in §14.2.

-In $\S12.3$ we propose a procedure to calculate the connection coefficient (cf. Remark 12.19), which is based on the calculation of its zeros and poles.
-This procedure is different from the proof of Theorem 12.6 in $\S12.1$ and useful to calculate a certain connection coefficient between local solutions with multiplicities larger than 1 in eigenvalues of local monodromies.
-The coefficient is defined in Definition 12.17 by using Wronskians.
+In §14.3 we propose a procedure to calculate the connection coefficient (cf. Remark 14.19), which is based on the calculation of its zeros and poles.
+This procedure is different from the proof of Theorem 14.6 in §14.1 and useful to calculate a certain connection coefficient between local solutions with multiplicities in eigenvalues of local monodromies.
+The coefficient is defined in Definition 14.17.

-In Chapter 13 we show many examples which explain our fractional calculus in this paper and also give concrete results of the calculus.
-In §13.1 we list all the fundamental tuples whose indices of rigidity are not smaller than -6 and in §13.2 we list all the rigid tuples whose orders are not larger than 8, most of which are calculated by a computer program okubo explained in §13.11.
-In §13.3 and §13.4 we apply our fractional calculus to Jordan-Pochhammer equations and the hypergeometric family, respectively, which helps us to understand our unifying study of rigid Fuchsian differential equations.
-In §13.5 we apply our fractional calculus to the even/odd family classified by [Si] and most of the results there have been first obtained by our calculus.
-In §13.6, we show some interesting identities of trigonometric functions as a consequence of the concrete value (0.24) of connection coefficients.
+In §15 we show many examples which explain our fractional calculus in this paper and also give concrete results of the calculus.
+In §15.1 we list all the fundamental tuples whose indices of rigidity are not smaller than -6 and in §15.2 we list all the rigid tuples whose orders are not larger than 8, most of which are calculated by a computer program okubo explained in §15.11.
+In §15.3 and §15.4 we apply our fractional calculus to Jordan-Pochhammer equations and the hypergeometric family, respectively, which helps us to understand our unifying study of rigid Fuchsian differential equations.
+In §15.5 we apply our fractional calculus to the even/odd family classified by [Si] and most of the results there have been first obtained by the calculus.

-In §13.7, §13.8 and §13.9 we study the rigid Fuchsian differential equations of order not larger than 4 and those of order 5 or 6 and the equations belonging to 12 submaximal series classified by Roberts [Ro], respectively.
+In §15.7, §15.8 and §15.9 we study the rigid Fuchsian differential equations of order not larger than 4 and those of order 5 or 6 and the equations belonging to 12 submaximal series classified by [Ro], respectively.
 Note that these 12 maximal series contain Yokoyama's list [Yo].
-In §13.9.2, we explain how we read the condition of irreducibility, connection coefficients, shift operators etc. of the corresponding differential equation from the data given in §§13.7-13.9.
-We examine Appell's hypergeometric equations in §13.10 by our fractional calculus, which will be further discussed in another paper.
+In §15.9.2, we explain how we read the condition of irreducibility and the connection coefficients etc. of the corresponding differential equation from the given data in §15.7-§15.9.
+In §15.6, we show some interesting identities of trigonometric functions as a consequence of the concrete value (1.21) of connection coefficients.
+We examine Appell's hypergeometric equations in §15.10 by our fractional calculus, which will be further discussed in another paper.

-In Chapter 14 we give some problems to be studied related to the results in this paper.
+In §16 we give some problems to be studied related to the results in this paper.